 PC233 Introduction to Peace and

 Conflict Studies (4)

 PC332 Mediation (4)

-Required: 4 hour rs from the following.
+Required: 4 hours from the following.

 RP231 Introduction to Quakers (4)

 RP236 Introduction to Critical Thinking (4)

 RP239 Value and Ethics (4)

 RP333 Exploring Christianity (4)

-Required: 4 hour rs from the following.
+Required: 4 hours from the following.

 PC339G Nonviolence and Social Change (4)

 PS333G Case Studies in Nonviolence and

 Reconciliation (4)

 RP240G Comparative Religions I: Judaism

 and Islam (2)

 RP241G Comparative Religions II:

 Indigenous and Eastern Religions (2)

-Required: 4 hours from the following.
+Required: 4 h ours from the following.

 PC470 Internship (4)

 PC495 Senior Project (4)

-PC233 INTRODUCTION TO PEACE AND CONFLICT STUDIES (4).
+PC233 INTRODUCTION TO PEACE AND CONFLICT

+STUDIES (4).
 An introduction to the field of Peace Studies, exploring topics from various disciplinary and cultural perspectives.
 Examination of theory and practice included.
-[Skill: T]

 PC332 MEDIATION (4).
 Study of the theory and practice of mediation.
 Opportunity to learn from practitioners of mediation on campus and in the local community.
-[Skill: T] Prerequisite: PC233, RP132G, RP133G, RP142 or RP143.
+Prerequisite: PC233, RP132G, RP133G, RP142 or RP143.

 PC339G NONVIOLENCE AND SOCIAL CHANGE (4).
 A study of the philosophical and religious perspectives guiding practitioners of non-violence seeking social change, for example, Martin Luther King, Jr., John Woolman, Shirin Ebadi, Thich Nhat Hanh.and Mahatma Gandhi.
-[Skills: T,W] Prerequisite: PC233, RP130, RP140.
+[Skill: W] Prerequisite: PC233, RP132G/RP133G, RP142/RP143.

 PC495 SENIOR PROJECT (4).
 A capstone course for the Peace Studies minor, this course provides an opportunity for the student to complete a project involving research, a practical project or a combination which integrates areas of study in religion, philosophy and peace studies over the course of one's undergraduate experience.
-[Skill: T] Prerequisite: PC233.
+Prerequisite: PC233.